Back to guides

 Problem

 The browser says the site is unavailable, users report 502 or 5xx errors, or a deploy changed Nginx behavior.
-You need to avoid restarting random services until the failure layer is clear.
+The job is to separate DNS, listener, config, TLS, and upstream failures before restarting random services.

 First rule